35 Employee engagement survey questions for higher productivity

 A sense of collaboration allows teammates to understand that they can trust each other.
 As a result, employees feel more inclined to reach out to one another for help, celebrate wins together, and learn about their collective growth.

-35. Do you feel as though your peers are committed to doing quality work?
+35. Do you feel your peers are committed to doing quality work?

 A strong baseline of expectations motivates teammates to collaborate effectively and achieve their goals.
 Be clear about how you expect employees to work with each other and be open about their individual strengths.
 By shedding light on their potential, they’ll play to each other’s strengths and keep each other motivated.